RoshanSood/cse15l-lab-reports/lab-report-1-week-0.md

 ## Part 5- SSH Keys
 * Run the command "ssh-keygen"
+* SSH keygen is used to generate keys in order to link files to your account without having to login with your password
+* Keygen generates keys for you to login with
+* We need it because it makes it easier to login
 * Enter a file to save the keys on a filepath
+* -The file is your own file you created to save the keys
 * Input a passphrase to save your identification
+* A good practice is to save your passphrase as your file name or something similar to it to easily remember your passphrase

 ![Image](image2.png)